tauself/tauself.github.io/README.md

 ![Image of ExpTaylorFrame](https://tauself.github.io/ExpTaylorFrame.png)

-This image shows the zeros of a countable sum of exponentials tending towards a line.
+This image represents the zeros of a countable sum of exponentials tending towards a line.

 ![Image of ExpZeros](https://tauself.github.io/ExpZeros.png)